CrowdHailer/eyg-lang/eyg/src/datalog/README.md

 Foo(x, y) :- Z(a), Z("s").
 ```

+:- e.If
+List
+(:-
+  (Parent {parent, child})
+  (Let {id: parent then: child}))

+(:-
+  (Path {from, to})
+  (Edge {from, to: via})
+  (Path {from: via, to}))
+Lisp for datalog is very far down the rabbit hole

+e.If(
+  )
+  can not first class
+fact = e.Atom("Foo"(e.RowExtend("x", 4, e.Empty)))

+Solve takes a DB(RowExtend("T", v,rest)) -> List(Record(v))
+Can write my own version of solve and get a promis

+What to do with variables not exposed?
+Via is essentially useless as just catches last route, AND duplicates Path in final output
+Having other fields duplicate in output is interesting when turning into list
+Variables definetly need to be passed in but maybe they can allways be a query for which you write your own sub query
+not doing to work for dynamic string/int etc values

 Crepe uses these positional arguments
 Percival uses named fields
 Both are from the same thesis https://www.ekzhang.com/assets/pdf/Senior_Thesis.pdf